Attorney: Maine to release over $1 million in campaign funds

 The LePage administration has agreed to release more than $1 million in public campaign funding that the governor held up by refusing to sign routine financial orders, Maine Citizens for Clean Elections attorney John Brautigam said Tuesday.

+But Gov. Paul LePage's administration will no longer provide staffers who are trained to actually process checks for public campaign funds, the Republican governor's finance chief Alec Porteous said in a Monday letter to the Maine Ethics Commission.
+That move could leave the ethics commission unable to release the money immediately without training, said Maine Citizens for Clean Elections attorney Robert Howe, who provided the letter.

-The LePage administration didn't immediately respond Tuesday to request for comment.
+The LePage administration and the Maine Ethics Commission didn't immediately respond Tuesday to request for comment.
 A superior court judge ruled on Aug.
-2 that the state should release budgeted public funds to qualifying candidates, even if Republican Gov. Paul LePage hasn't given his approval.
+2 that the state should release budgeted public funds to qualifying candidates, even if LePage, a Republican, hasn't given his approval.

 Seven candidates in the Maine Clean Election program sued because the governor refused to release over $1 million in overdue public campaign funds due through June to more than 120 legislative candidates and one gubernatorial hopeful.